 To enroll in driving school classes in Colorado, drivers can contact their local DMV or a third-party drivers ed school that is approved by the state.
 First-time drivers also have the option to apply to online driving courses through state-approved providers.

 Online Colorado Driver Ed vs. in Person

 Colorado drivers education courses are available both in person and online.
 In-person driving classes are offered by public high schools and private third-party providers.
 Some third-party providers offer strictly online driving courses.
 Students may enroll in the 30-hour online course if they are at least 14-and-a-half years of age.
-First-time drivers younger than 16 years and six months of age are required by the CO DMV to complete six hours of behind-the-wheel training in addition to their online or in-person drivers ed course.

 Cost of Drivers Ed in Colorado